teresa-tommy/VideoCaptioningCapstone/README.md

 The `data` folder contains relevant resulting captions used in the notebooks.
 We based our data on the MSVD testing dataset.
 There is the base training data, results from training the CNN-LSTM("greedy") and
 LLaVA models with and without adversarial examples.
-The 'KerasModel' folder contains all relevant information for running the CNN-LSTM included in the notebooks.
+The `KerasModel` folder contains all relevant information for running the CNN-LSTM included in the notebooks.
 This folder includes the videos for the testing dataset, a set of already extracted features for said videos, and another copy of both using adversarial data.

 ## Usage